About

-A few things about me — my why — and my business.
+A few things about me — my story — and why I love working on websites.

 Words, images, and design are exciting to me!
-Learning to work on my own website and subsequently building websites for others started a creative process that still brings me joy.
-It’s an artistic experience, akin to sewing a beautiful quilt, creating a painting, or writing a story.
-When the process is complete, the object comes to life with a unique energy and shares a message that reflects the person behind the idea, their values, and their passions.
+Learning to work on my own website and subsequently building websites for others sparked a creative process that still brings me joy.
+It’s an artistic experience, akin to sewing a beautiful quilt, creating a painting, or writing a captivating story.
+When complete, these objects, including websites, come to life with a unique energy and share a message that reflects the person behind the idea.
 It’s a beautiful process!

 I live in Northern Vermont, and I’m grateful to be able spend time in such a beautiful part of the world.